-Deployed staff to 22 wildland fires.
+- Deployed staff to 22 wildland fires. - Deployed staff to two hospitals to assist with COVID-19 patient care. - Supported the Santa Clara County Public Safety COVID-19 Vaccination Clinic; filling the role of injectors, administrative staff, Plans Section Chief, Liaison Officer, Logistics Section Chief, Facility Unit Leader, and Governmental Liaison Officer; and tracked costs for FEMA reimbursement. - Established the Mountain View "Homebound" COVID-19 mobile vaccination clinic with "in-home" vaccinations for vulnerable community members. - Instituted COVID-19 safety precautions in the fire stations and incidents following Cal/OSHA and Santa Clara County Public Health guidance. - Participated with the City's multi-departmental team to develop and implement the "Castro StrEATs Pilot Program" and "Outdoor Mountain View Pilot Program," providing outreach and inspection services to the business community affected by COVID-19 restrictions. - Developed an ordinance amendment prohibiting smoking in multi-family residential properties. - Updated monthly performance reporting to include trend data on Continuous Quality Improvement measures that align with County EMS expectations. - Developed, implemented, and provided training on a new worksheet for Fire/EMS emergency tactical incident accountability of Firefighters, providing for injury reduction and more overall efficiency at emergency scenes. - Implemented new records management/report writing system. - Transitioned over 17,000 reports archived reports to Laserfiche. - Implemented a new staffing, personnel tracking, and payroll program. - Completed a Battalion Chief recruitment process with external and internal candidates, resulting in the promotion of the City's first female Battalion Chief. - Participated in Bay Area Sentinel Response 2021 full-scale exercise for both Urban Search and Rescue and Hazardous Materials. - Established a Department's Career Development Plan, which provides for succession planning for all ranks and positions. - Finalized the MVFD Policy for Heat Emergencies and for Cooling Center Activation. - Collaborated with PG&E to restore power at a mobile home park to provide heat relief to vulnerable residents who were unable to go to a cooling center.

-- Deployed staff to two hospitals to assist with COVID-19 patient care. - Supported the Santa Clara County Public Safety COVID-19 Vaccination Clinic; filling the role of injectors, administrative staff, Plans Section Chief, Liaison Officer, Logistics Section Chief, Facility Unit Leader, and Governmental Liaison Officer; and tracked costs for FEMA reimbursement. - Established the Mountain View "Homebound" COVID-19 mobile vaccination clinic with "in-home" vaccinations for vulnerable community members. - Instituted COVID-19 safety precautions in the fire stations and incidents following Cal/OSHA and Santa Clara County Public Health guidance. - Participated with the City's multi-departmental team to develop and implement the "Castro StrEATs Pilot Program" and "Outdoor Mountain View Pilot Program," providing outreach and inspection services to the business community affected by COVID-19 restrictions. - Developed an ordinance amendment prohibiting smoking in multi-family residential properties. - Updated monthly performance reporting to include trend data on Continuous Quality Improvement measures that align with County EMS expectations. - Developed, trained, and implemented a new worksheet for Fire/EMS emergency tactical incident accountability of Firefighters, providing for injury reduction and greater efficiency at emergency scenes. - Implemented new records management/report writing system. - Transitioned over 17,000 reports archived reports to Laserfiche. - Implemented a new staffing, personnel tracking, and payroll program. - Completed a Battalion Chief recruitment process with external and internal candidates, resulting in the promotion of the City's first female Battalion Chief. - Participated in Bay Area Sentinel Response 2021 full-scale exercise for both Urban Search and Rescue and Hazardous Materials. - Established a Department's Career Development Plan, which provides for succession planning for all ranks and positions. - Finalized the MVFD Policy for Heat Emergencies and for Cooling Center Activation. - Collaborated with PG&E to restore power at a mobile home park to provide heat relief to vulnerable residents who were unable to go to a cooling center. - Received and distributed donations during the COVID-19 pandemic to assist wildland fire victims.
+- Received and distributed donations during the COVID-19 pandemic to assist wildland fire victims. - Finalized the Fire and Environmental Safety Division Reorganization and Strategic Plan.